sreiger/squadmaker/README.md

 Technology used: Backend -> Json-server (Serves static json files) Frontend -> Mithril.js (Single page app)

-Mithril positins itself as a compact but powerful modern client-side JavaScript framework.
+Mithril positions itself as a compact but powerful modern client-side JavaScript framework.
 The API is designed to give developers enterprise power in a single page application, while keeping a very small footprint.